Ground Systems

 bullet End-fed halfwaves, including end-fed "dipoles" of all types

-bullet Center fed dipole antennas without a balun or suitable feedline length that minimizes common-mode
+bullet Center fed dipole antennas without a balun or dipoles that do not use a feed line length that minimizes common-mode current

-The type of ground required for this is one with low RF impedance that spreads current around over a large area.
-The idea is to use many small conductors radiating out from a central connection point.
+An RF "return path" ground or antenna system ground requires low RF impedance.
+The ground has to spread current around over a large area.
+The best system uses many small diameter conductors radiating out at least 1/8th wave, and preferably further, from a central connection point.
 These conductors do not need to contact earth, they function simply by providing "electrical mass", or a low RF impedance, for the antenna system to push against.
-It is not a question of surface area or capacitance, it is a question of distributing charges efficiently over a large spatial area in terms of the operating wavelength.
+It is not a question of surface area or capacitance, it is a question of distributing charges efficiently over a large spatial area (large in terms of the operating wavelength).

 Induced Ground Currents

 All efficient antennas, including loops, dipoles, verticals, and beam antennas, are surrounded by very strong electric and magnetic fields.
-If the antenna is close to earth in terms of the operating wavelength, considerable current can flow in the lossy soil.
-This causes power loss, even though the antenna has no direct earth connection.
-It is especially problematic when dipoles are placed at small fractions of a wavelength, or when verticals are mounted near the earth.
+If the antenna is close to earth (in terms of operating wavelength) considerable current can flow in the lossy soil.
+Current flowing in lossy earth causes power loss, even when the antenna and/or ground system does not have a direct earth connection.
+Earth currents are especially problematic when dipoles are placed at small fractions of a wavelength above ground, or when verticals are mounted on or near the earth's surface.

 Currents like are minimized by covering a large area of earth surrounding the antenna with many closely-spaced conductors.
 The conductors do not need to be any particular length, they only requirement is they extend beyond the area where field density is high.
 If the conductors are less than .05 wavelength apart, they can be considered a large single conductor covering the entire area.
 Much wider spacing than .05wl, and they allow the lossy media between the conductors to be exposed to strong fields.